 The Laser Interferometer Gravitational-Wave Observatory (LIGO) is an international effort to directly detect the very small ripples in spacetime passing through the Earth.
 The basic LIGO set up involves two several-kilometer long arms perpendicular to each other.
 At either end of the arms are mirrors that bounce laser light back and forth many times and then are recombined to make an interference pattern of light and dark fringes as different parts of a wave's heights and troughs cancel out or combine with another wave's heights and troughs to varying degrees.
 Without any spacetime ripples, the laser light waves from the two arms will perfectly cancel each other out, so nothing will reach a photodetector.
 A gravity wave passing through a LIGO site, will stretch one of the arms while squeezing the other arm and then reverse the effect as the gravity waves passes by.
 This will make the combined light from the two arms get out of phase with each other, resulting in some of the laser light reaching the photodetector.
 The photodetector then measures how the light fluctuates over time.
 The technological challenge is to detect minute changes in the length of the arms as small as 10-18 meters (many times smaller than a proton!) in the midst of all of the terrestrial "noise" such as seismic events, sound waves, random laser fluctuations, and thermal effects of the materials used that can easily overwhelm the very weak gravity wave ripples of spacetime.
 A schematic for the United States version is shown below (adapted from a diagram in a slideset from Rainer Weiss).

 LIGO sites are located in the United States (at Hanford, WA and Livingston, LA), in Germany (near Hannover), in Italy (near Pisa), in Japan (at the Kamioka mine), and a future site in Australia.
-The initial run of operations completed in 2007 without any detection of the waves.
-An additional run using enhanced detectors was completed in 2010 also without any detection of the waves.
-These negative results were not surprising, however, as the technology innovations needed in hardware and software are still being developed along with our ability to analyze the weak waves amidst all of the noise.
+Early versions of LIGO did not detect any gravitational waves.
+These negative results were not surprising, however, as the technology innovations needed in hardware and software were still being developed along with our ability to analyze the weak waves amidst all of the noise.
 Between late 2010 and early 2015, Advanced LIGO was installed at the two United States sites and began observations in September 2015.
 Advanced LIGO increases the sensitivity of gravity wave detection by a factor of ten times.
 Being able to detect gravity waves from sources ten times farther away means an increase of a thousand times the volume of space or a thousand times the number of possible sources.
 This increased sensitivity made it possible to detect the gravitational waves from the merging black holes near the end of the first observing run in September 2015.

 The gravitational waves were detected by the Livingston detector 7 milliseconds before the Hanford detector as the gravitational waves traveled at the speed of light from the direction of the southern hemisphere sky, roughly in the same direction as the Large Magellanic Cloud.
 The source was much further away than the LMC as the gravitational waves had traveled between 700 million years to 1.6 billion years.
 (The detection by just two detectors makes a more precise direction and distance measurement impossible.)
 LIGO was able to see all three phases of the collision---inward spiral, merger, and ringing as the merged object settled down---happen in the just the way predicted by General Relativity.
 The increasing amplitude and frequency of the waves during the merger if converted to audio sound waves would make a sound like a chirp of a bird, so the LIGO scientists refer to it as the chirp of a black hole merger.
 Several other detections were made in the fall 2015 observing run and many more are expected in future observing runs as the sensitivity of Advanced LIGO is increased even further.
 Hopefully, with that catalog of detections, we will begin to see discrepancies from the predictions of Theory of General Relativity that will lead us to an even deeper understanding of gravity, particularly at the quantum realm.